 After completing the Discovery process, we provide:

 - A detailed community profile of who should join the community, how they would join, why they would join, and what will keep them coming back.

-- Specific marketing strategies to drive awareness of and enrollment in
+- Specific marketing strategies to drive awareness of and enrollment in the community.

-- A resource plan, including specific people and budgets that will be committed
+- A resource plan, including specific people and budgets that will be committed to the community.

 - Specific benefits to your hospital or health system, patients, caregivers or family members.

 - A list of specific, measurable community outcomes.

 Contact Dan Hinmon at 503-435-8346 for specific ways we can help you create a thriving online patient community.